759982687/ECE-143-Fall-2020-project/README.md

 2. "Emoji sentiment" https://www.kaggle.com/harriken/emoji-sentiment

-This dataset related works you can see in: reader & writer sentiment difference
+This dataset related works you can see in: reader & writer sentiment difference folder

 We also did some works about Twitter API (Tweepy) and twitter stream listen, you can see them in: twitter stream listener